Hello, owner or manager of an online store.

 - Ease-of-use – you don’t want an online store that requires a 3-week training course to learn how to operate it.
 Nope!
-You want something that’s dead-easy to update and maintain.
-From changing the layout and images on the homepage, to uploading your latest collection, it should be something you could comfortably get your mother to manage (figuratively speaking, or perhaps not).
-And if by chance how to do something isn’t immediately obvious, you want to be able to pick up the phone and speak to someone that can ‘remind’ you of how to do that something.
+You want something that’s dead easy to update and maintain.
+From changing the layout and images on the homepage to uploading your latest collection, it should be something you could comfortably get your mother to manage (figuratively speaking, or perhaps not).
+And if by chance, how to do something isn’t immediately apparent, you want to be able to pick up the phone and speak to someone who can ‘remind’ you of how to do that something.

 - Take your online store with you – people can outgrow one another.
 It’s sad, but it’s a fact of life.
-And in business it’s no different.
+And in business, it’s no different.
 You might outgrow the developers of your online store.
 So what then?
 Do they hold you to ransom because they’ve built your store on some proprietary software.
 I hope not – but it’s happened with many of our clients.
-There can be massive pain moving away from a proprietary online store – so it’s better to avoid that potential pain by choosing a platform that’s portable.
+There can be massive pain moving away from a proprietary online store – so it’s better to avoid that potential pain by choosing a portable platform.
 Something you can transfer anywhere if and when the need arises.

 There are other considerations, such as features, scalability, and performance too, but most online store solutions have or are actively addressing those considerations, so we won’t dwell on them now.